emikaijuin/arduino-nodemcu-led-control-using-websockets-firmware/README.md

 # arduino-nodemcu-led-control-using-websockets-firmware
-Arduino Sketch to connect to Web Application and update LED using messages sent out on websockets.
+Arduino Sketch to receive incoming messages sent from Python web app via Web Sockets and translate to RGB color values to update LED color.
+Find the web application repository at the following link: (arduino-nodemcu-led-control-using-websockets-python-app)[https://github.com/emikaijuin/arduino-nodemcu-led-control-using-websockets-python-app].